ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 Saving and Loading Checkpoints
 ==============================

-Ray Train provides a way to snapshot training progress with :class:`Checkpoints <ray.train.Checkpoint>`.
+Ray Train provides a way to snapshot training progress with :class:`Checkpoint <ray.train.Checkpoint>`.

 This is useful for: